Superalgos/Superalgos/docs/pages/suite/suite-build-a-plotter.md

 Once you select *Add Plotter Panel* on the plotter module menu, you may start adding as many data fields as you wish.

-The platform will render a panel featuring a centered, single-column vertical arrangement of data.
+The system will render a panel featuring a centered, single-column vertical arrangement of data.
 The label of each data field on the panel is given (by default) by the label you set for the *panel data* node.

 The configuration of a *panel data* node allows you to determine the number of decimal places for the corresponding data field: